fmi-faim/example-project/docs/tutorial/working_with_the_template.md

 Now you can edit the markdown files in `docs` and the website will be rendered fresh if any change is detected.

 !!! success "Congratulations!"
-    You finished the IPA Project Template tutorial!
+    You finished the IPA Project Template tutorial!<br/>
+    Don't forget to always commit your changes.